-The L Bar sealer and shrink tunnel combo unit mentioned above is and excellent option for high output operations up to approximately 2500-3000 products per day.
+The L Bar sealer and shrink tunnel combo unit mentioned above is an excellent option for high output operations up to approximately 2500-3000 products per day.
 Once production levels reach higher than that, we recommend a fully automatic shrink wrap machine.

 We do not sell fully automatic shrink wrap machines outside of our local area.
 Fully automatic machines require more for installation and maintenance.
-We recommend find a local supplier for a fully automatic shrink wrapping machine.
+We recommend finding a local supplier for a fully automatic shrink wrapping machine.
 A local supplier will be able to assist with set up and maintenance.

-What Size of Products are Being Wrapped?
+What Size of Products is Being Wrapped?